mogtofu33/gitlab-ci-drupal/README.md

 capitalization, the commit will be created but the pipeline will be skipped.

 First look in `.gitlab-ci/.gitlab-ci-variables.yml` and check the variables.
+This is all the variables you can override from global settings on Gitlab CI or when manually running a pipeline.

+See section [Advanced usage](#advanced-usage) for more details on each relation between variables and jobs.

+### Skip jobs

 You can set variables values on Gitlab CI UI under _Settings > CI / CD > Variables_

 With variables you can disable some tests without editing any file, available skip variables are:

 ```yaml
   # Skip all tests jobs (next list).